appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 :::caution For .p8 File

-**You can only download the file once**.
-If you lose the file, you need to generate a new key.
+**You can download the file only once**.
+If the file is lost, you need to generate a new key.

 :::

-For more information about the Generate App Store Connect API key and its integration with Appcircle, please visit the [documentation](/account/my-organization/api-integrations/adding-an-app-store-connect-api-key#login-to-app-store-connect).
+For more information about the generating App Store Connect API key and App Store Connect integration in Appcircle, please refer to the [documentation](/account/my-organization/api-integrations/adding-an-app-store-connect-api-key#login-to-app-store-connect).

 ### App Metadata and Binary Preperation